hildjj/draft-hildebrand-rfc3677bis/draft-iab-rfc3677bis.md

 nomination material, and make a selection.

-The selection criteria will include additional consideration of any nominated candidates who are concurrently members of the IAB or IESG members such that at the time of selection no more than two of the three IETF-appointed ISOC Trustees are IAB and IESG members.
+The selection criteria will include additional consideration of any nominated candidates who are concurrently members of the IAB or the IESG such that at the time of selection no more than two of the four IETF-appointed ISOC Trustees are IAB and IESG members.

 ## Confirmation